 With 2010 starting, Mamo’s popularity had a huge boost due to his versatility as a seiyuu.
 It is easy to reach a consensus when it comes down to his Mamoru’s repertoire in the anime department.

-From 2010 onward, the seiyuu had already become one of those seiyuu who are featured in a vast number of anime each season, so if we think about it from another perspective it is almost certain than we’ll listen to Mamoru’s characters all year long.
+From 2010 onward, the seiyuu had already become one of those seiyuu who are featured in a vast number of anime each season, so if we think about it from another perspective it is almost certain that we’ll listen to Mamoru’s characters all year long.

-If we take a look at the numbers, Mamoru had a total of 22 main character roles up until the 2010’s, needless to say the seiyuu has long surpassed this record.
+If we take a look at the numbers, Mamoru had a total of 22 main character roles up until the 2010s, needless to say, the seiyuu has long surpassed this record.
 In fact, nowadays it is more common to listen to the seiyuu every season than the opposite.

 While giving off a similar aura to Kiba in Wolf’s Rain, the seiyuu was cast in Betrayal Knows My Name as Shuusei Usui.

 His role in the popular anime Durarara!! as Kida Masaomi, is one of the several well-known roles he has played.
-Mamoru is played this goofy and mysterious character that oftentimes hides his true feelings behind the happy facade, and perhaps because of that his behavior frequently is unpredictable.
+Mamoru is played by this goofy and mysterious character that oftentimes hides his true feelings behind the happy facade, and perhaps because of that his behavior frequently is unpredictable.

 Along with his other roles, Mamoru is most certainly known for the Tokiya Ichinose and HAYATO in the popular music anime Uta no prince-Sama (2011 -).

-The cool, stoic type is one type of character that surprisingly enough is a good match with Mamoru, in fact this anime not only enabled him to make the fans once again be reminded of his talent but it also provided the seiyuu with a chance to give a launch to his solo career as a musician with the opening theme in the first season of the series titled Orpheus.
+The cool, stoic type is one type of character that surprisingly enough is a good match with Mamoru, in fact, this anime not only enabled him to make the fans once again be reminded of his talent but it also provided the seiyuu with a chance to give a launch to his solo career as a musician with the opening theme in the first season of the series titled Orpheus.